 You will love how easy this gluten free tart crust is to make.
 If you think a chocolate crust and chocolate custard is too much chocolate, here are a few other ideas:

-- Make a graham cracker crust like in this Gluten Free Brownie S'mores Tarts recipe.
+1. Make a graham cracker crust like this Gluten Free Brownie S’mores Tarts recipe.

-- You can make more pie crust by using my popular Gluten Free Pie Crust recipe.
+2. You can make more pie crust using my popular Gluten Free Pie Crust recipe.

 Step-By-Step Directions:

-Step 1: In a saucepan, melt the chocolate with heavy cream and butter.
+Step 1: Melt the chocolate with heavy cream and butter in a saucepan.
 Cook over low heat and whisk to blend.
 Stir with a wire whisk frequently to avoid clumps.

-Step 2: Add all the chocolate tart crust ingredients to a large bowl.
-Mix well.
+Step 2: Add all the chocolate tart crust ingredients to a large bowl and mix well.
 Press the crust ingredients into a greased tart pan.

 Step 3: For best results, use your fingers to press the crust down into the tart pan so that it compacts.
 Press the crust mixture up into all of the scalloped edges of the sides of the tart pan.